 Saw II is still a step down from the first film, but it continues the story, elevates the characters, and develops the world-building of this franchise quite nicely while feeling like its own contained story.
 Yes, there are a few screenplay faults, there are more unlikable characters than likable ones, and the film maybe feels a bit too big at times, not allowing us to spend time with the cattle on their way to slaughter, but at least it highlights its most interesting characters like Jigsaw, Eric, Kerry, and Amanda, the ones who are developed enough to interest.
 I enjoyed the film immensely when I first saw it, and I still do, even if I’ve seen some of its faults on repeat viewings.
 I would still encourage fans of the original to see this one, and those who haven’t seen it in a while to consider revisiting it.

-- For my review of Darren Lynn Bousman’s The Devil’s Carnival, click here.
+For my review of Daniel Myrick and Eduardo Sanchez’s The Blair Witch Project, click here.

-- For my review of the anthology film Tales of Halloween, click here.
+For my review of Adam Wingard’s Blair Witch, click here.